-- The rule of law is the foundation of communities of equity, opportunity, and peace.
+- The rule of law is the foundation of communities of justice, opportunity, and peace.

 - Multidisciplinary collaboration is the most effective way to advance the rule of law.

-A world comprised of rule of law communities delivering equity, opportunity, and peace.
+A world comprised of rule of law communities delivering justice, opportunity, and peace.

 The World Justice Project has three primary goals: